synapsestudios/coding-workshop/README.md

 For this workshop we will be building ONLY THE DOMAIN CODE for a Purchase Order system.
 Our software will manage the lifecycle of a Purchase Order all the way from creation, through approval, to the end of its life when goods and services have been received and verified.

 ![Flow of a Purchase Order through its states](./PO-lifecycle.png)

+### Participating in the Workshop

+The workshop will be designed to happen synchronously in 90 minute sessions.
+It is expected for developers to attend multiple.
+There will be a series of exercises which will prompt you to begin to model out the domain and a proctor will be on hand to answer any domain questions.
+The exercises can only be completed in order as later exercises will assume the completion of the former.
+They will simulate the real development of a PO system and the model will be developed over time.
+However, it is not strictly the goal to complete the exercises.
+If attendees wish to spend their time refactoring code from previous exercises to practice different modeling techniques that will be encouraged and expected.
+It will even be expected to start over from time to time.